-Security is important part of the today’s IT operations.
-There are a lot of tools which provides some part of the secure operations.
-GNU Privacy Guard or simply GPG is a one of them.
-It provides encryption, decryption, digital signatures and signing.
+Security is an important part of today’s IT operations.
+There are a lot of tools that provide some part of the security operations.
+GNU Privacy Guard or simply GPG is one of them.
+It provides encryption, decryption, digital signatures, and signing.

 Install GPG To Ubuntu, Debian, Mint and Kali

 For deb or apt based distributions we can install GPG with the following command for